Rian1010/Charity-Website/README.md

 - __Mentor__ - Antonija Šimić

 ## UX
-The aim of this website is to let users know of some of the problems that are happening around the world and offer the access to some of the most popular charity organisation for people in need.
+The aim of this website is to let users know of some of the problems that are happening around the world and offer them access to some of the most popular charity organisation for people in need.
 The target audience of this site are people, who are looking for good charity organisations and or want to have an idea of some of the places in the world, in which people require help.
 Basic information of economic and political problems are presented on the homepage with buttons that lead to the 'Donate' page, if a user wants to find a popular charity organisation for a country in the list.
 There is also another button, so one gets linked to the 'Statistics' page to compare data of countries in need.